Website advlightsource Advanced Light Source (ALS)

 What is Required:

-- Excellent communication skills and the ability to collaborate with other engineering staff, scientific staff, and the highest levels of ALS and LBNL management.
+- Excellent communication skills and the ability to collaborate with other engineering staff, scientific staff, external collaborators, and the highest levels of LBNL management.

 - This position may be subject to a background check.
 Any convictions will be evaluated to determine if they directly relate to the responsibilities and requirements of the position.
 Having a conviction history will not automatically disqualify an applicant from being considered for employment.